 - As a child, she loved sour flavors instead of sweet, so was naturally inclined to love fermented foods.
-As an adult, she was introduced to home fermentation at a Weston A. Price conference, and it's been a love affair ever since.
+As an adult, she was introduced to home fermentation at a nutrition conference and it’s been a love affair ever since.

 - History of Fermented Foods (15:34)

 - A food preservation technique that has existed for thousands of years, long before canning technologies or refrigeration.

 - Every traditional culture has a tradition of fermented foods.

 - We evolved to have a relationship with bacteria and yeast, and our bodies house 10 times more bacteria than human cells.
 They are involved in every bodily process, and we can’t live without them.

 - Now, in our sterile modern world, we’re suffering from less diversity in those microbes, and are feeling the consequences in our health.